 Flick Colby, the only American in the gang, said, “We were always much more than a dance team.
 We were a group, except that we didn’t sing.
 We were just kinda like session musicians.”

 “We just got together because we all liked dancing.
 We just wanted to go out and start leaping around, so we did.
-As a dance group, Pan’s People always had something to say, and that was always reflected in our dancing.”
+As a dance group, Pan’s People always had something to say, which was always reflected in our dancing.”

 Colby left the public face of Pan’s People shortly after the group became established.
 As the choreographer as well as a dancer, she found herself spending too much time worrying about the technical side of the group’s routines and not enough concentrating on her own dancing.

-She remained the power behind the throne, however, and she also took the decision not to replace herself.
+She remained the power behind the throne, however, and she also decided not to replace herself.
 Pan’s People remained a quintet for much of the remainder of their career.

 Kitsch is something that it’s impossible to be at the time that you’re doing it.
 You can only be kitsch in retrospect.
 Mostly that’s absolutely true, but – and I don’t know how they pulled this off – Pan’s People managed to pull off the unique trick of being contemporarily kitsch.
 There was a naïve charm that was innocence.
 What were they?
 Twenty?

-And now Babs talks about her daughter’s boyfriend asking her for a picture so that he can show his mates.
+Babs talked about her daughter’s boyfriend, asking her for a picture so that he could show his mates.
 “My daughter’s boyfriend wants a picture of her mum!?”
-And Ruth talks about being at a party and sitting next to Paul McCartney and who’s that walking past?
+And Ruth talked about being at a party and sitting next to Paul McCartney and who’s that walking past?
 Why, it’s Mick Jagger.

 So what were they like, all those parties?
 What was it like, backstage at Top Of The Pops?
 Was it a laugh, Ruth?